longbinlai/SubgEnumFramework/README.md

 Look into the following article to see how to compile a hadoop user code using Maven (not tested): http://tuttlem.github.io/2014/01/30/create-a-mapreduce-job-using-java-and-maven.html

-Or one can try to load the project into Eclipse and build the codes using hadoop eclupse plugin.
+Or one can try to load the project into Eclipse and build the codes using hadoop eclipse plugin.

 # How to run
 As we've mentioned, we use the briefly tools to run the program.
 It is fairely easy to use following the instructions: